Hodapp87/automata_scratch/README.md

 This is repo has a few projects that are related in terms of high-level goal, but almost completely unrelated in their descent.

+- `python_isosurfaces_2018_2019` is some Python & Maxima code from
+  2018-2019 from me trying to turn the usual spiral isosurface into a parametric formula of sorts in order to triangulate it more effectively.
+- `parallel_transport` is some Python code from 2019 September which implemented parallel frame transport, i.e.
+  [Parallel Transport Approach to Curve Framing](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.42.8103).
+It is mostly scratch code / proof-of-concept.
 - `python_extrude_meshgen` is some Python code from around 2019
   September which did a sort of extrusion-based code generation.
   While this had some good results and some good ideas, the basic